-According to the Children’s Hospital of Pittsburgh, boys are six times more likely to develop encopresis than girls.
+According to Stanford Children’s Health, boys are six times more likely to develop encopresis than girls.
 The reason for this difference is unknown.

 Other less common risk factors for encopresis include:

-Encopresis is typically diagnosed based on reported symptoms, medical history, and a physical exam.
+Encopresis is typically diagnosed based on the reported symptoms, a medical history, and a physical exam.
 The physical exam may involve an examination of the rectum.
-The physician will be looking for a large amount of dried and hard fecal matter.
+Your child’s doctor will be looking for a large amount of dried and hard fecal matter.

-An abdominal X-ray can help determine the amount of fecal buildup, but it’s often not necessary or recommended.
+An abdominal X-ray is sometimes used to help determine the amount of fecal buildup, but it’s often not necessary or recommended.

 A psychological evaluation may be used to look for an underlying emotional cause for this problem.

-Your child’s physician might prescribe or recommend a product to remove the blockage and relieve constipation.
+Your child’s doctor might prescribe or recommend a product to remove the blockage and relieve constipation.
 Such products may include:

 There are several lifestyle changes that can help your child overcome encopresis.

 Adopting a diet high in fiber will encourage the flow of bowel movements.
-Examples of high-fiber foods include strawberries, raisin bran, beans, grapes, and broccoli.
+Examples of high-fiber foods include:

-Drinking eight 8-oz. glasses of water daily can help keep bowels soft for easy passage.
-Restricting caffeine consumption can also assist in preventing dehydration.
+For children ages 4 to 8, drinking five cups of water daily can help keep stools soft for easy passage.
+Restricting caffeine consumption can also help prevent dehydration.

-Employ behavioral techniques to reward your child for using the toilet, eating high-fiber foods, and not soiling his or her pants.
-Rewards can range from positive praise to tangible objects, as long as there is consistency.
+Employ behavioral techniques to reward your child for sitting on the toilet, eating high-fiber foods, and cooperating with treatments as recommended.
+Rewards can range from positive praise to tangible objects, as long as there’s consistency.
 Avoid scolding your child for soiling.
-This can induce anxiety toward toileting.
+This can increase their anxiety about going to the bathroom.
 Instead, try to stay neutral after a soiling incident.

 Adopt a healthy approach to toilet training your child.
-Do not start toilet training until your child is ready.
-Typically, children are not ready for training until after they turn 2 years old.
+Don’t start toilet training until your child is ready.
+Typically, children aren’t ready for training until after they turn 2 years old.
 Watch closely for any hard or painful stools or any signs they’re withholding stools or afraid to use the toilet.
 If this happens, back off on toilet training for the time being and talk to their doctor about how to proceed and keep their stools soft.